Do you want to add nesting herbs to your flock’s daily routine? Not sure which ones are best for your hens? Unsure about what your flock really needs?

 Why Most Flock Owners Use Nesting Herbs

 If you’re new to chickens, or just looking to up your game, you might wonder why other flock owners use herbs in their coops, nesting boxes, and feed.
 There’s got to be some advantage if everyone’s doing it, right?
-After asking my readers, everyone I talk to has one or more of these 5 common reasons:
+After asking my readers, everyone I talk to has one or more reasons:

 - #1 A great smelling & inviting coop